zainabBinteAzhar/zustand_learning/01_Zustand/1.1_what-is-zustand/Document.md

 - The UI then re-renders with the new state.

 There are no action creators, reducers, or dispatchers—just direct updates and subscriptions to keep everything in sync.

+*Since Zustand stores are hooks, you can use them anywhere—no context provider needed (unlike Redux).
+Just select the state slice with a selector, and your component re-renders only when that slice changes.*